 Your child's health care provider examines him or her.
 A stool sample is requested to check for the presence of Giardia.
 More than one stool sample may be needed.

-Medication may be prescribed by your child's health care provider.
+Medicine may be prescribed by your child's healthcare provider.
 This clears the infection in most cases.
-Your child should take ALL of the medication, even if he or she starts feeling better.
+Your child should take all of the medicine, even if he or she starts feeling better.

-Don’t give your child antidiarrheal medication unless told to by your child's health care provider.
+Don’t give your child antidiarrheal medicine unless told to by your child's healthcare provider.
 It can make the illness last longer and decrease the body’s ability to get rid of Giardia.

 Give your child plenty of water or a children’s electrolyte solution to drink.
 This helps prevent dehydration.

-Call your child's health care provider if he or she:
+Call your child's healthcare provider if your child: